 - Preheat oven to 350F and prepare 2 8-inch pans by greasing the bottoms and sides and putting parchment paper at the bottom for easy release.

 - Gently fold your egg whites into your batter with a rubber spatula about a quarter a time.
 Be very careful not to deflate the air you've incorporated into the egg whites.
-You will notice that as you fold, the batter (which was very thick earlier will become smoother and easier to handle.
+You will notice that as you fold, the batter will become smoother and easier to handle.

 - Divide your batter equally and transfer to your two pans.